Sara Susana del Valle Trimarco de Veron, Mother and Anti-Trafficking Activist, Argentina

 Yasmina Baddou is an indefatigable advocate for children's rights.
 She is dedicated to rescuing child laborers and child maids in Morocco and has brought to light the once taboo subject of children in domestic servitude.
 Ms. Baddou initiated Morocco's new Plan of Action to combat child labor to ensure that all children are protected from forced labor, and she launched rescue units to assist street children at risk of being exploited.
 A public awareness campaign aimed at sensitizing Moroccans to the dangers of employing child maids kicked off the Plan of Action.
 Although once widely accepted, more Moroccans now hesitate to employ children, which may deprive them of their education and normal development.

-In Memoriam-Mrs. Vipula Kadri
+Mrs. Vipula Kadri

 The global anti-trafficking in persons community lost a valuable ally and friend on April 24, 2007 with the passing of Mrs. Vipula Kadri.
 Vipula was the founder and National Director of Save the Children India, an organization charged with preventing the abuse and exploitation of children.
 In 2000, Save the Children India launched the "Save Our Sisters" initiative, which brought together representatives from government, law enforcement, civil society, Bollywood celebrities, media, and private industry to raise awareness about trafficking of women and girls into commercial sexual exploitation in India.